svv232/Indianer-hacklu-2017/README.md

     counter += 1
 ```

 We replaced all slashes and plus signs to their url encoded versions.
 Spaces were replaced with underscores, because the binary would convert them to spaces for us.
 The server was a bit unresponsive and would error out at times.
 In some cases, we would receive a bad gateway error, so if we did not reach a page that contained "Not Found", we retried the connection.
 In cases where the backdoor was not processed, the needle was not processed out of the url and so we checked for needle in the response.
 On successful requests, we parsed out the character directly before "ndex.html" and found the difference from 'i' to get the exit code.
 We noticed that there were times when the system call would not go through.
 In those cases we received an exit code of 2 or 0 and retried the request.
 On success, we increment the counter and repeat.
+We also noticed that if we sent a normal request between each repeat, the server behaved a bit more consistently.

 Failure and Frustration
 ------------------------